Arriving at Darwin

 Later, we went to the nearby botanical gardens.
 The gardens were full of lush vegetation.
 We were especially impressed with the stunning, huge trees.
-One of the visiting women even lay down on the bench to embrace it in full.
-We were hoping to meet the python again, but unfortunately we didn’t encounter any animals.
+One of the visiting women even lays down on the bench to embrace it in full.
+We were hoping to meet the python again, but unfortunately, we didn’t encounter any animals.

 The park is big and beautiful.
-Full of tropical, colorful plants like heliconias, frangipani, bananas and many more.
+Full of tropical, colourful plants like heliconias, frangipani, bananas and many more.
 It was great to stroll peacefully around.

-Next we went to see Darwin panorama from the eastern side of the city.
+Next, we went to see Darwin’s panorama from the eastern side of the city.
 It was lovely there – azure water, empty beaches and green palms.

 Wonderful, warm sand and water were so inviting, but swimming was prohibited (we all know why).

 One day we were planning to go on a Darwin Harbour cruise.
 We decided the best time would be to go on a sunset cruise which we assumed should be spectacular.
 I don’t know what causes such beautiful sunset colours in Darwin.
 Possibly the angle of the sun, as we are already very close to the equator.
 I can add that it was a wonderful warm evening, with no wind and we also enjoyed a free glass of champagne.
 This was a simple recipe for great memories.